khalid-oukha/MoroccoVVIPGoalTrip-World-Cup-2030-Experience-Planner/Readme.md

 ## Support

-For support, please email support@vvipgoaltrip.com or join our Slack channel.
+For support, please email oukhakhalid@gmail.com or join our linkedin khalid-oukha.

 I've created a comprehensive README.md covering all aspects of the backend project, including setup instructions, architecture details, security measures, and development guidelines.
 The format is ready to be copied directly into a README.md file.
 Would you like me to explain or elaborate on any specific section?